xStormyy/lite-xl.github.io/en/usage.md

 ## Commands

-Commands in lite are used both through the command finder (`ctrl+shift+p`) and by lite's keyboard shortcut system.
+Commands are used both through the command finder (`ctrl+shift+p`) and by Lite XL's keyboard shortcut system.
 Commands consist of 3 components:

 * **Name** — The command name in the form of `namespace:action-name`, for
   example: `doc:select-all`